26 Best language courses online to become multilingual

 Review: ★★★★☆ | Pricing: Low: $15.
 Medium: $25/hour.
 High: S45/hour.

-You will study your chosen language from native-speaking instructors in live language online classes.
-These lessons can be recorded for later review and practice.
-Their online language courses are offered for dozens of languages, e.g. English, Spanish, French, German, Afrikaans, Catalan, Arabic, Japanese, Korean, Welsh, Māori, or Yiddish.
+With native-speaking instructors, live classes are interactive and can be recorded for later review.
+Language Trainers offers courses in dozens of languages, including English, Spanish, French, German, Afrikaans, Catalan, Arabic, Japanese, Korean, Welsh, Māori, and Yiddish.

 Rating: 4.7 ★★★★☆ | Price: Online $25/hour.
 Face-to-Face $44/hour.

-The Yabla language course uses immersion with “authentic video” to help you learn one of six languages.
-Users say it’s the next best thing to having a private tutor.
-This program also provides resources for teachers to supplement their student’s classroom learning.
-They boast an impressive list of institutions that use it, including Harvard and Iowa State.
+The Yabla language course uses immersion with “authentic video” to teach one of six languages.
+Users often describe it as the next best thing to having a private tutor.
+Yabla also offers resources for teachers, supplementing classroom learning, and is used by institutions like Harvard and Iowa State.

 Languages: 6 | Reviews: ★★★★☆